monomelodies/formulaic/docs/advanced/bitflags.md

 ```

 ## Binding models
-If a model was bound, its `superhero` property will contain the "flattened"
+If a model was bound, it is its own responsibility to convert the bound
-value, i.e. `7` in the above example.
+`superhero` back into a byte if needed (Formulaic doesn't actually care about
+bit values, you could use `'batman'` etc. as keys just as well).

 After form submit, `$_POST` or `$_GET` would be passed like so: